nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 - The `AMOUNT` is the user's input budget for his/her SEP trip in SGD.
 - Initial budget is set to 0 when user has not set any budget before.

-Example of usage:
+Example of Usage:
 `/budget budget 2000`

-Expected outcome:
+Expected Outcome:

 - Changes the budget `AMOUNT` to 2000 SGD.
 - Shows a budget changed successful message to let the user check the budget set corresponds to his input.